 You have the right to take part in training or to study regardless of your gender or age.

-You can find more information about studying in Germany here: /portal/en/education/.
+You can find more information about studying and preparing for an apprenticeship in Germany here: /portal/en/education/.

 You can do an apprenticeship (Ausbildung) if you have a residence permit (Aufenthaltserlaubnis).
 If you have a temporary suspension of deportation (Duldung) or permission to remain while your asylum decision is pending (Aufenhaltsgestattung), you will need a permit from the Ausländerbehörde (foreign nationals authority) (Hammer Str.
 30-34, please make an appointment: +49 40 428992288 (Monday, Tuesday, Thursday, Friday 8 am – 1 pm)).
 You may request a permit when you have lived in Germany for three months or longer.